 In Partnership with the Rhode Island Office of Healthy Aging (OHA) and Neighborhood Health Plan (NHP) Child & Family provides Person Centered Case Management to lower income Aging Adults which includes providing access to a variety of supports and services.
 Each potential client is provided a Person Centered Assessment to determine program eligibility and to fully consider their specific needs.

-Some of the supports that may be accessed can include:
+Some of the supports that may be

 - Medical Support